KarinKazarian/LifeLine/index.md

             </div>
           </div>
         </div>
-        <div>When the user decides to plan a workout session or routine, the user is asked for what type of workout they
+        <p>When the user decides to plan a workout session or routine, the user is asked for what type of workout they
           would like to do.
-          The app uses the information it knows about the user and based on their capabilities and preferences it constructs the most appropriate workout.</div>
+          The app uses the information it knows about the user and based on their capabilities and preferences it constructs the most appropriate workout.</p>
       </div>
       <div class="prototypes1">
         <a data-toggle="modal" data-target="#Prototype19"><img src="img/Prototypes/Prototypes-19.png"></a>